-FHA Home Loan Programs allow homebuyers to purchase properties with a low down payment and typically lower rates and fees.
+FHA Home Loan Programs allow Your City, Your State home buyers to purchase properties with a low down payment and typically lower rates and fees.

-The FHA Home loan program was created in order to protect lenders and at the same time to help first time home buyers become homeowners by providing insurance to protect banks who lend to borrowers from any losses due to foreclosures and/or the borrower’s failure to keep up with their monthly mortgage payments.
+The FHA Home loan program was created in order to protect lenders while simultaneously helping first time Your City home buyers become homeowners.
+This is made possible by providing insurance to protect banks who lend to borrowers from any losses due to foreclosures and/or the borrower's failure to keep up with their monthly mortgage payments.
 When situations like this happen, the Federal Housing Administration (FHA) will step in to help pay off the mortgage to the bank.

 - Low Down Payment - Even as low as 3.5% down payment, and the money used towards your FHA down payment can be a gift from a charity, employer or even just money from a family member.

 - Credit / History - You do not need to have a perfect credit scores, and can even qualify for a new FHA loan recently after a short sale or within a few years of a bankruptcy or foreclosure.

 - The FHA has many different options to help prevent foreclosures from occurring due to hard times for homeowners, allowing them to remain in their homes.

 - The interest rates are extremely competitive due to the federal government's insuring of the loans that helps in the protection for lenders.

 An FHA home purchase loan can help you get your monthly mortgage payment down but you must be sure that you are eligible.

 About The FHA and Your City FHA Loan Requirements